nthndnn/laravel-countries/README.md

 ## Syncing countries

 ### Console command
+The primary method of syncing companies is by running the following command:

 ```bash
 php artisan countries:sync
 ```

+This will fetch and sync data from the API.

 ### Seeder
 You may find you'd like to add syncing countries as part of your development/staging environment.
 You may add `NathanDunn\Countries\Database\Seeders\CountriesSeeder` to your `DatabaseSeeder`.